Di-Gregorio-s-Lab/Comparative-genomics-on-Cladosporium-strains/README.md

 ## Data accessibility
 Raw data and outputs are pubblicly available.

-Raw genomic (g)DNA sequences: link sra
+Raw genomic (g)DNA sequences and assembled genomes are pubblicly available under the NCBI BioProject [PRJNA1348484](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA1348484).\
-Raw sequences were obtained via PacBio HiFi circular consensus sequencing.
+Raw sequences were obtained via PacBio HiFi circular consensus sequencing.\

-Assembled genomes: link ncbi
 Quality and completeness of the assemblies are reported in the supplementary materials of the paper (scrivere supplementary material come link).

 ## Pipeline overview